Tiaraha-funny/birthday-app/readme.md

 ## Other comments

 I have got an error that is not solved: **uncaught (in promise) TypeError: Assignment to constant variable at restoreFromLocalStorage"**.

+I have to change cost variable into let.
+I triedto do that but it didn't.

  If I couldn't solve this bug it is hard to get the others work properly.